Test Without Hardware

 What The Results Mean

 Loopback and simulated results prove that the workflow runs.
-They do not prove that your real Helix presets are balanced.
+They do not prove that your real processor presets are balanced.

 For final gig or rehearsal levels, run Hardware Measurement.

-Warning: Do not judge your live Helix preset balance from loopback or simulated mode.
+Warning: Do not judge your live processor preset balance from loopback or simulated mode.